-Students must arrive before 12 p.m. on June 29 to attend an on-site orientation.
-The program is directed by Dr. Mary McCay and Professor Robert Bell.
+Students must arrive before 12 p.m. on June 26 to attend an on-site orientation.

-The estimated program cost is $4,750, plus airfare and spending money.
-A deposit of $400 is due with the online application.
-All fees should be submitted to Center for International Education in Mercy Hall, Room 301.
-The final payment of $4,350 is due by March 15.
+The program costs $5,000, plus airfare and spending money.
+A deposit of $500 is due with the application form.
 There is no refund on the deposit.
-After March 15, there will be no program refund unless the dropout is able to find a replacement.
+The deadline for final payment is April 1.
+After this date, there will be no program refund unless the dropout is able to find a replacement.
 After May 1, there is no refund.
 The program suggests that students get travel insurance to cover the cost of the program in case their plans change and they cancel.
-Program cost covers room, breakfast, two Loyola courses, walking tours and museum trips, two weekend trips and study abroad insurance.
+Program cost covers room, breakfast, two Loyola courses, walking tours and museum trips, and two weekend trips.
 Students will need money for food, entertainment, and optional travel.
-In addition, all study abroad students must pay the university study abroad fee of $300.
-This amount will be billed separately through Student Finance.
-Scholarships are available for students in the College of Humanities and Natural Sciences through the LaNasa Scholarship.
-Contact the College of Humanities and Natural Sciences Dean's Office and Student Finance for information on using student loans for this program.
+In addition, all study abroad students must pay the university study abroad fee of $300, billed separately through Student Finance.
+Scholarships are available for students in the College of Arts and Sciences with competitive application.

 The Center for International Education (CIE) will be happy to discuss health care concerns you may have related to study abroad.
 Because of the particular challenges, both mental and physical, that integration into a new culture and learning environment place on an individual, if you are currently receiving treatment for any chronic illness it is strongly recommended that you talk with CIE or your doctor about plans to manage your health condition abroad.